Software development team organization: mistakes and solutions

 - Continue collaborating with your team and take an interest in what is going on.

-- Discuss the importance of documentation and create a system which will be easy to follow and track.
+- Discuss the importance of documentation and create a system that will be easy to follow and track.

 - Find a good project manager to control the communication on all levels.

 Software development team organization and management is not that easy.
 You need to evaluate the main risks in advance and do your best to mitigate them.
 Remember to build communication in the most effective way to be on the same side with all the stakeholders and the development team.l.sidorenko